 Grilled Veal with Avocado and Lemon Puree

-Juicy pieces of grilled veal with beautiful smoked aroma and creamy avocado puree is definitely a great idea for your next barbecue weekend.
-This is probably one of the easiest recipes you can possibly prepare on your Breeo fire pit.
+Juicy pieces of grilled veal with a beautiful smoked aroma and creamy avocado puree is definitely a yes for us.
+This is probably one of the easiest recipes you can possibly prepare on your Breeo® fire pit.
 The meat doesn’t require any special marinating or preparation that takes lots of time.
-All you have to do is rub your meat with some salt and pepper and grill until a desired doneness.
+All you have to do is rub your meat with some salt and pepper and grill until your desired doneness.

-When it comes to serving, I have decided to prepare a wonderful and healthy combination of avocado, lemon juice, and garlic.
-Simply process the mixture until fine puree and season to taste.
-Optionally, serve grilled meat with some fresh vegetable salad or baked sweet potatoes.
-Enjoy!
+When it comes to serving, I decided to prepare a wonderful and healthy combination of avocado, lemon juice, and garlic.
+Simply process the mixture until it's a fine puree and season to taste.

 2lbs veal leg